-- Save money: Credits awarded through Portfolio assessment are evaluated for a fee that is much lower than the cost of tuition.
+- Save money: Credits awarded through the Prior Learning assessment are evaluated for a fee that is lower than the cost of tuition.

 - Gain understanding: The Portfolio process helps you understand the many ways you have acquired learning through your full- or part-time jobs and community and volunteer activities outside the classroom.

 - Value knowledge: Earning credit through Prior Learning programs helps you find value in lifelong experiential learning.